harrnui/tic-tac-toe-GUI/README.md

 # Tic-tac-toe Game

-+ A game of tic-tac-toe with an Graphical User Interface made with Tkinter
++ A game of tic-tac-toe with a Graphical User Interface made with Tkinter

 ## Prerequisites: